About the Journal

 Self-archive

-The Journal uses the PKP Preservation Network self-archive system, which provides free preservation services for journals managed with the OJS that fulfill their basic criteria.
-In the same way, the Journal utilizes CLOKSS and Universidad Distrital Francisco José de Caldas’s Institutional Repository in order to guarantee the availability and traceability of its information
+The journal uses the PKP Preservation Network auto-archiving system, which provides free preservation services for journals managed with OJS that meet the basic criteria.
+Additionally, the journal utilizes CLOKSS and the Institutional Repository of the Universidad Distrital Francisco José de Caldas to ensure the availability and traceability of information.

 Sponsors